ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ### event-service

-Spring-boot Web Java application responsible for listening events from `Kafka` and saving those events in `Cassandra`.
+Spring Boot Web Java application responsible for listening events from `Kafka` and saving those events in `Cassandra`.

 #### Deserialization